Skip to main content

 Frequently Asked Questions

-Ino is a role playing game with violence theme.
+Ino is a role playing game with horror and violence themes.

 Ino is available on PC, Windows and Linux.